-Jaws 2; Disaster film / Horror, USA, 1978; D: Jeannot Szwarc, S: Roy Scheider, Lorraine Gary, Murray Hamilton, Joseph Mascolo, Jeffrey Kramer
+Jaws 2; disaster film / horror, USA, 1978; D: Jeannot Szwarc, S: Roy Scheider, Lorraine Gary, Murray Hamilton, Joseph Mascolo, Jeffrey Kramer

-The sequel of the excellent horror "Jaws" isn't that good as some claim it is, although it's not entirely weak either: the authors managed to make the film look congruous, but in the end it's just a recap of the original, with some situations getting directly recycled from it.
-Spielberg immediately refused directing "Jaws 2" so he was replaced by Jeannot Szwarc, making the difference and the talent between them obvious: it is never explained where the new giant white shark came from nor the incredible chance that it stumbled exactly at the same place as the previous one, the cheap dramatic moments seem stiff while even the identical critique of greed and mindless profit evident in the mayor who refuses to close the beach for tourists, that was problematic even in the first film, seems even more unrealistic here.
+The sequel of the excellent horror "Jaws" is not that good as some claim it is, although it is not entirely weak either: the authors managed to make the film look congruous, but in the end it is just a recap of the original, with some situations getting directly recycled from it.
+Spielberg immediately refused directing "Jaws 2", so he was replaced by Jeannot Szwarc, making the difference and the talent between them obvious: it is never explained where the new giant white shark came from nor the incredible chance that it stumbled exactly at the same place as the previous one, the cheap dramatic moments seem stiff while even the identical critique of greed and mindless profit evident in the mayor who refuses to close the beach for tourists, that was problematic even in the first film, seems even more unrealistic here.
 Too bad the only real confrontation between the shark and the people occurs only in the finale - dismissing the unintentionally comical sequence where a driver shoots at the shark with a flare gun, but hits his gasoline tank instead, and the boat explodes with him - where the giant fish dies in the last minute in a rather unrealistic manner, but because of the intention of the authors to at least try to seem subtle, solid "Jaws 2" are much better than the following two unnecessary sequels.